-Risk Options to reduce to eliminate risk Effect on risk Residual risk Measure approved Details Risk of high risk financial data being send unencrypted applicants can hand deliver applications into the hands of relevant officer.
-Applicants are also advised to encrypt emails that contain financial information and contact relevant officer vis telephone with the password Reduced Low Yes
+Risk Options to reduce to eliminate risk Effect on risk Residual risk Measure approved Details Risk of personal data being sent to wrong person and Council email hack applicants are advised to hand deliver or post applications into the CD Grants Officer.
+Applicants are also advised to either password protect their emails that contain financial information and contact relevant officer vis telephone with the password or to use Zivver for safe transfer of their documents.
+Reduced Low Yes